Empirical denudation

 Fig 2.
 The relationship between the slope and the denudation rates (mm/ky)

-Therefore, we could use the function form of $D = P * S$, where $D$ means denudation rates, $P$ means effects of precipitation while $S$ means effects of Slope.
+Therefore, we could use the function form of $D = P \times S$, where $D$ is the denudation rate, $P$ parameterizes the effects of precipitation and $S$ the effects of slope.
 By doing so, we can consider both effects.
 Such formula structure is similar to RUSLE (Revised Universal Soil Loss Equation) model, a widely used Landscape Evolution Model (LEM) (e.g., [10]).
-We use sigmoidal function to approximate the influence of $P$ or $S$ on $D$, by fitting the function with the observed data and rendering parameter a
+We use sigmoidal function to approximate the influence of $P$ or $S$ on $D$, by fitting the function with the observed data and rendering parameters a, b, c, d, e, f.
+These are impleted as empirical_denudation.

 function empirical_denudation(precip::Float64, slope::Any)